The Return Home: Bringing Aliveness Back to Daily Life

-I also feel bucolic sense of home in the realms of various forest regions: the green fields and open skies of rural environments, ancient and soulful, unconcerned with things of the modern world, such as the most recent technological progressions.
+I also feel bucolic sense of home in the realms of various forest regions: in the green fields and open skies of rural environments, ancient and soulful, unconcerned with things of the modern world.
 From time to time, I feel an old, melancholic pull to reside in the midst of nature’s sounds, smells and visual delights, a certain kind of timeless, country comfort.

-We all need some anchoring, some actualized sense of place, where we can rest in ourselves, and prepare ourselves for future life challenges and meaningful experiences that are waiting for us.
+We all need some anchoring, some actualized sense of place, where we can rest in ourselves, and prepare ourselves for the life challenges and meaningful experiences that are waiting for us.

 - Where do you feel most at home?
 With whom do you feel most at home?
 What reflecting mirrors do you need; where do you long to be most; what best reveals to you a sense of ‘at-home-ness’ within yourself?